top of page

 I don’t have a definitive answer for that one because we are all so different.
 Each one of us has his/her own unique chemical composition, which will react differently to a substance which is made from essential oils.
 I always believe in moderation.
 Personally I use it twice and sometimes 3 times a day.

-Q: Which Tooth Tonic is better for gum disease, Mint or Fennel?
+Q: Which Tooth Tonic is better for gum disease, Mint, Mint Plus or Fennel?

-I believe they are both as good as each other because they share all of the main ingredients which can help with gum disease.
-Personally, I tend to swap between the two.
+I believe they are all equally as good because they share all of the main ingredients which can help with gum disease and keep harmful bacteria from causing tooth decay.
+Personally, I tend to swap between the three.
+The Mint has a lot less menthe piperita than the Mint Plus but I've added Black Seed Oil as a third ingredient, as well as oregano and thyme to boost its impact.

 Q: Is it really necessary to floss every day?